philpagel/PCE174-communication/readme.md

 ## Detailed description of received data blobs

-XXX - to be written

 Data blobs always start with a 2 byte magic number that indicates the type of blob.
 The actual data follows immediately after that.

 Most numerical data is encoded as binary coded decimal (BCD), i.e bytes are interpreted as two separate 4 bit nibbles which encode decimal digits (0-9), separately.
-Values larger than 8 bit are stored in little-endian format
+Values larger than 1 byte are stored in little-endian format.

 ### Timing data